deckhouse/virtualization/docs/USER_GUIDE.md

 #### Additional Block Devices

-Alternatively, additional block devices can be connected and disconnected from a running virtual machine using the `VirtualMachineBlockDeviceAttachment` (`vmbda`) resource.
+Alternatively, additional block devices can be connected and disconnected from a running virtual machine using the [VirtualMachineBlockDeviceAttachment](/modules/virtualization/cr.html#virtualmachineblockdeviceattachment) resource.

-As an example, create the following resource that connects an empty blank-disk disk to a linux-vm virtual machine:
+As an example, create the following resource that connects an empty `blank-disk` disk to a `linux-vm` virtual machine:

 ```yaml
 d8 k apply -f - <<EOF